A No Fail Guide to Your First Summer Homeschooling

 We have been using such things as the My Year of Writing Journal in our homeschool this year to win the creative battle.
 The kids like the fact that the spaces are smaller, the prompts are fun, clear and sometimes silly.
 You can read the whole post about How to Make Creative Writing Fun in Your Homeschool.
 Timberdoodle also carries a Draw Every Day book as well.

-Looking for support in your faith and Family?
+Are you Looking for support in your Homeschooling and Family life?

 Year Round Schooling